crhntr/muxt/docs/getting_started.md

 The endpoint string `GET /` is cut out of the template name.
 Inside the http handler func, the named method is called.
 The result is then passed to execute.

-`func execute` is a simplistic template renderer.
-You will likely want to replace it with your own implementation to get better buffer utilization or global custom headers.
-For simple low traffic sites, this function is a reasonable starting point.

 ## Next Steps